derekelkins/ipgcc/README.md

 ## Examples

-See the `examples/` directory for some non-trivial example grammars.
-They contain JavaScript code in comments that can be added to the output to produce a full application.
+See the `test/*/` directories for some non-trivial example grammars.
+The examples in `test/node/`, in particular, contain JavaScript code in the preamble/postamble producing self-contained executable examples.

 ### ELF

-`examples/elf.ipg` is a translation of the ELF parser from the paper's code artifacts.
+`test/node/test-elf.ipg` is a translation of the ELF parser from the paper's code artifacts.
 It does not handle the fullness of [ELF](https://www.man7.org/linux/man-pages/man5/elf.5.html), but it is a good illustration of a file format that significantly leveraged random access.